Here is a breakdown of some record results in the Rugby World Cup

-Talking to Rugby World last month, former Namibia prop Kees Lensing said of that rough day in 2003: “I remember going into the changing room at half-time – the score was 69-0 – and we had to walk to the left of the pavilion.
+Talking to Rugby World earlier this year, former Namibia prop Kees Lensing said of that rough day in 2003: “I remember going into the changing room at half-time – the score was 69-0 – and we had to walk to the left of the pavilion.
 I was thinking, ‘We’re in big trouble’.
 Because the first half was when we were fresh and had our better players on.
 The second half was when they would open the taps.

 “The main talk was that we needed to slow it down and keep possession.
 For that whole game there was maybe five minutes where we managed to keep the ball, but you must remember they had guys like George Smith.
 Our ball security wasn’t good enough, we weren’t strong enough.

 “Weather-wise it was a perfect day.
 The weekend before we played Ireland in Sydney and it was raining.
 Ireland were a really good team as well and I’d say if it hadn’t rained, we probably would have had a very similar result.
 We kept the score more respectable (64-7).
 It was a big hiding, but the rain maybe meant they played more conservative.
 In Adelaide, you couldn’t complain about the weather at all.”

 Lensing admitted that he did think of the record defeat Japan suffered in 1995 during the Wallabies onslaught.
 They conceded fewer points, but the margin was bigger.
 And being nilled is never pleasant.